odota/core/_posts/learnings.md

   "draft": true
 }}}

-Working on this project has a highly educational experience for both of us.
+Working on this project has been a highly educational experience for both of us.

 Here are some of the things we learned along the way: